Apologies for this one, it may be in the docs but couldn’t find it anywhere in the functions.

 You can always request features through the Pulp Help link at the top!

-I totally understand that Pulp is quite different from other programming languages—this is partly because of its performance limitations, partly to keep it a simple, “toy language” (Shaun’s wording) and partly because it’s still in development.
-For now, I try to think of it as an exercise in creativity Often it’s a matter of approaching the problem from a different angle (something I find myself doing in game development on every platform.)
+I totally understand that Pulp is quite different from other programming languages—this is partly because of its performance limitations, partly to keep it a simple, "toy language" (Shaun's wording) and partly because it's still in development.
+For now, I try to think of it as an exercise in creativity :slight_smile: Often it's a matter of approaching the problem from a different angle (something I find myself doing in game development on every platform.)

 Here’s an Invaders-type game I worked on with Andrew Loebach (Drew-Lo on this forum).
 You’ll notice that almost all of it is handled in code rather than click-placement.
 Perhaps you could pick up some ideas from it!